-Legal battles over children who want to change their legal gender is on the rise as councils become more invovled, the Telegraph
+Legal battles over children who want to change their legal gender is on the rise as councils become more invovled, the Telegraph reports.

 Andrea Williams, who is part of the Christian Legal Centre, a company that funds legal support for families, has spoken out saying legal disputes with transgender children were arising because of the awareness of transgender people in the public domain.